sjodmak/HD-MSO-2023/raven_pro.md

 # Data Analysis Using Raven Pro
 ## Introduction
 Raven Pro is sotware developed by Cornell University for the analysis of bioacoustic data.
 Raven Pro uses machine learning models to automatically identify specific sounds or vocalizations in audio recordings.
+This document describes the use of Raven Pro to analyze audio data for the HD Mountains Mexican Spotted Owl project.

 ## Prepare the audio files.
 **Windows**: Place the _make_listfile_WAV.bat file in the file containing data recordings (e.g., MSO23-1_000).
 Doubleclick the bat file to generate a list of audio file paths.